Huang Yiliang

 Huang Yiliang (born Ng Aik Leong; 4 July 1961) is a Singaporean former actor and film director and currently a businessman and plumber.
-He was a full-time Mediacorp artiste from 1985 to 2007, after which he decided not to renew after his contract ended.
-Since leaving the entertainment industry in 2007, Huang has been running a plumbing business.
+He was a full-time Mediacorp artiste from 1985 to 2007, after which he decided not to renew his contract.
+Huang directed two movies released in 2009 and 2012, and since then has been running businesses in plumbing and seafood.

 Career

+Prior to acting, Huang was a plumber in his father's company.

-Huang started as an actor with Mediacorp.
-He won the Best Supporting Actor Star Awards three times and Top 10 Most Popular Male Artistes during his 20-year career there.
-Huang left the entertainment industry in 2007.
+In 1985, Huang started as an actor with Mediacorp.
+He won the Best Supporting Actor Star Awards three times and was nominated thrice for the Top 10 Most Popular Male Artistes award during his 20-year career there.
+While acting, he also worked as an insurance agent and started a fish farm with friends.
+Huang left the TV industry in 2007.

-Huang felt that it was time to move on to a different challenge after having acted for the past 20 years and started his own movie producing company Red Group Film and became a film producer, a film director and a film actor.
+Huang felt that it was time to move on to a different challenge after having acted for the past 20 years and started his own movie producing company Red Group Film.
+He became a film producer, a film director and a film actor.

-Huang's first film known as Autumn in March, was released on 8 September 2009 with a budget of S$1 million, was originally scheduled for big screen but was later downgraded to just DVD release after failing to get the support of the local movie distributors.
-However, it did receive overwhelming support from aspiring actresses as more than 300 girls came over for the leading actress audition in Singapore.
+Huang's first film, Autumn in March, was released on 8 September 2009 with a budget of S$1 million.
+It was originally scheduled for the big screen but was later downgraded to a DVD release after failing to get the support of the local movie distributors.
+However, it did receive overwhelming support from aspiring actresses, with more than 300 of them auditioning for the lead actress.

-On 30 August 2012, Huang released his second film known as My Ghost Partner, which had a gross box office collection of S$24,833.
+On 30 August 2012, Huang released his second film My Ghost Partner, which had a gross box office collection of S$24,833.

+As of April 2026, Huang runs a plumbing company, a wet market stall selling fish and crab, and a seafood hawker food stall at the 79A Circuit Road Hawker Centre.
+He returned to acting in August.